At the OHSU Knight Cancer Institute, we provide expert care for patients with kidney cancer. We offer you:

 Very small kidney tumors usually don’t grow aggressively.
 Your team may suggest regular imaging tests to check for growth.
 Monitoring, also called active surveillance, is an option for older people or those with health conditions that make cancer treatment difficult.
 If the tumor grows or symptoms worsen, we will discuss other options with you.

-Surgery is typically the main treatment for kidney cancer.
+The main treatment for kidney cancer is typically surgery.
 The goal is to remove the tumor while preserving kidney function.
 Working kidneys help you avoid dialysis.
 Whenever possible, our cancer surgeons use minimally invasive techniques for less pain and faster recovery.

 Depending on the tumor’s stage and your overall health, your team may consider: